CongducPham/LowCostLoRaGw/gw_full_latest/scripts/rak2245-rak831/README.md

 	loragw_pkt_logger: INFO: concentrator started, packet can now be received ...

-We have the same mechanism where `start_upl_pprocessing_gw.sh` tries to launch `util_pkt_logger` and then checks whether the process is running or not.
+`/opt/ttn-gateway/packet_forwarder/lora_pkt_fwd/global_conf.json` is always the configuration file that will be copied into `/home/pi/lora_gateway`.
+Then `/home/pi/lora_gateway/global_conf.json` will modified according to local settings, e.g. gateway id.
+We have the same mechanism than previously where `start_upl_pprocessing_gw.sh` tries to launch `util_pkt_logger` and then checks whether the process is running or not.
 If you run:

 	> ps aux